Skip Ribbon Commands

 • Are interested in environmental or solid waste issues

-• Represent underrepresented or equity-denied communities, including youth, seniors, urban Indigenous people, and environmental groups
+• Represent underrepresented or equity-denied communities, including youth, seniors, Indigenous people, and environmental groups

 Example engagement activities that participating organizations will conduct with their members and audiences include: